yagizterzi/yagizterzi/README.md

 ---
 ##
-As a dedicated mathematics student with a strong foundation in data science and AI engineering, I am passionate about utilizing data and cutting-edge algorithms to address complex challenges and foster innovation.
-My expertise lies in converting data into meaningful insights and developing intelligent systems to support data-driven strategies
+Hello Im a dedicated Data Scientist/Data Engineer with strong background in Theoritical and Applied Mathematics
 ---
 ## 📬 Contact
 - **Phone**: +90 544 230 4508